Public History Program Requirements

 V. Additional Courses and Fields in Public History

 Internships, the final requirement for Public History students, serve all aspects of our mission, enabling students to draw connections between theory and practice while contributing to communities of public historians.
 Thanks to the generosity of alumnus Charles K. Hyde, we are able to offer scholarship support for many students whose internships are either unfunded or underfunded.
-Internships sites in recent years have included placements at Monadnock Media, the National Museum of American History, the Massachusetts Commission Against Discrimination, the Lower East Side Tenement Museum, Historic New England, City Lore, the W.E.B.
-Du Bois National Historic Site, and Colonial Williamsburg.
-Other placements have included Old Sturbridge Village, Historic Deerfield, the Springfield Armory National Historic Site, Lowell National Historical Park, Strawbery Banke Museum, Museums of Old York, the Connecticut Valley Historical Museum, the Pioneer Valley Planning Commission, and American Radio Works.
+Internships sites in recent years have included placements at the National Parks Service, the Stone House Museum, the Smithsonian National Museum of American History, Mass Humanities, Monadnock Media, the National Museum of American History, the Massachusetts Commission Against Discrimination, the Lower East Side Tenement Museum, and the Sacred Ground Historical Reclimation Project.
+Other placements have included Historic New England, City Lore, the W.E.B.
+Du Bois National Historic Site, and Colonial Williamsburg, Old Sturbridge Village, Historic Deerfield, the Springfield Armory National Historic Site, Lowell National Historical Park, Strawbery Banke Museum, Museums of Old York, the Connecticut Valley Historical Museum, the Pioneer Valley Planning Commission, and American Radio Works.
 Please see the Public History Internship page for internship details and a sample internship contract.

 Students who are accepted into the Public History Program supplement their academic training by completing a series of 4 skills-based workshops, seminars or institutes over the course of their graduate work, selected with the approval of the director of the Public History program.
 You may complete one each semester, or any other arrangement convenient to your course of study.
 An on-line workshop is acceptable, but since "virtual" workshops do not lend themselves to networking, no more than 1 of the 4 can be completed on-line.
 In order to complete this requirement, degree candidates are strongly urged to join the New England Museum Association, and/or the Massachusetts Historical Society and take advantage of their program offerings.
 Other appropriate organizations include the American Association of Museums, the National Council on Public History, the American Association for State and Local History, The Society of American Archivists, the Oral History Association or other professional associations related to your career goals.